Monkeystation/photanol-com/src/pages/index.md

         Application and information:

         Please send your cover letter and resume to jobs@photanol.com.
-The deadline is October 1, 2022, but we review the applications on a rolling basis.
+The deadline is January 31, 2022, but we review the applications on a rolling basis.
 We look forward to hearing from you!
 news:
   pretitle: READ ALL ABOUT IT
   title: Latest Updates